PLANTS · 12 APRIL 2026 · 8 MIN READ

 Paysandisia, the main threat

-Paysandisia archon is a South American diurnal moth, introduced to Europe with ornamental palm imports about three decades ago, and today it is the main threat to Washingtonia in Mallorca.
+Paysandisia archon is a diurnal moth native to Argentina, Uruguay, Paraguay and southern Brazil, introduced to Europe with ornamental palm imports and first detected in Spain in Girona in 2001, reaching the Balearic Islands by 2013 (EPPO Global Database).
+Today it is the main threat to Washingtonia in Mallorca.
 Its size is striking, and so are its orange-red hindwings with white spots and a black band, almost decorative.
 But the damage is not done by the adult; it is done by the larva.
-After the female lays eggs at the base of the petioles, the caterpillars bore tunnels into the apical meristem, the only tissue able to grow new fronds.
+The female lays around 140 eggs in the petiole fibre, and the caterpillars tunnel toward the apical bud for ten to eighteen months, the only tissue able to grow new fronds.
 If they reach it, the palm dies.

 The symptoms appear before the insect itself: round holes in petioles and trunk, fresh frass at leaf axils, perforated young fronds, a drooping or blackened spear leaf.
 The red palm weevil (Rhynchophorus ferrugineus) is also present on the island, but it attacks Phoenix palms far more than Washingtonia.
+The scale of the problem is well documented in southern Europe: more than fifty thousand palms were lost in French nurseries between 2002 and 2012, and in affected Italian regions production losses reached 90% in 2003 (EPPO, 2013).
 Our protocol combines preventive endotherapy in spring, systematic spear-leaf inspection during the flight months of May to September, and immediate response at the first sign.
 It is surveillance work, not reaction work.

 We talk in detail about how we reach a palm, the three methods that exist, and why we never use gaff spurs, in a separate entry.